makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

 ### 'application-less' config files

-With 'application-less' I mean config (or similar) files that need to be 'stowed', but don't need any packages installed.
+With 'application-less' I mean config (or similar) files that need to be 'stowed' (put into place), but don't need any packages installed.
 One example would be [additional fonts I use in my desktop environment](https://github.com/makkus/bits-and-pieces/tree/master/fonts), which need to sit in the `$HOME/.fonts` folder.
 I have those in an extra git repository because I don't want to have to checkout the added 'bulk' of too many fonts everywhere I go and where they are not needed (e.g. terminal environments).

 ### Encrypted config files